China’s Xi Purging His Inner Circle

 There are a variety of plausible explanations for the purges, depending on the source.
 Corruption, such as “violations of discipline,” is the official explanation for the purges.
 But given that corruption saturates the Chinese economy and society—with the military and political elite among its greatest beneficiaries, including Xi himself—that explanation is more of a cover story than a reason.

-Furthermore, Xi isn’t just turning against low- or mid-level military leaders but is targeting China’s political and military elite, including top levels at the People’s Liberation Army (PLA) Navy and PLA Rocket Forces.
+Furthermore, Xi is not only turning against low- or mid-level military leaders, but is also targeting Beijing’s political and military elite, including those at the top levels of the People’s Liberation Army (PLA) Navy and PLA Rocket Force.

-Last November, for example, Xi purged Adm.
-Miao Hua, a close political ally he’s trusted for decades.
-Xi appointed Miao to serve on the Central Military Commission (CMC) to enforce loyalty in the PLA and oversee the promotions of senior officers.
+In November 2024, for example, Xi purged Adm.
+Miao Hua, a close political ally whom he has trusted for decades.
+Xi appointed Miao to serve on the Central Military Commission to enforce loyalty in the PLA and oversee the promotions of senior officers.

 But Miao isn’t the only victim in Xi’s latest round of purges.
-Just in the second half of 2024, Xi removed more than a dozen top defense officials, including two he appointed to the CMC.
+In the second half of 2024, Xi removed more than a dozen top defense officials, including two he had appointed to the Central Military Commission.

 What’s Xi worried about?